migueltorrescosta/migueltorrescosta.github.io/pages/3_IT Skills.md

 <sub>By order of experience/preference</sub>

 #### Python & Jupyter Notebooks
 This is my preferred language, having used it the most for the past 3 years.
-I´ve worked with Pandas for database management, matplotlib and scikit-learn for implementing Machine Learning Algorithms.
-I have also tested many minor algorithms for simple problems
+I´ve worked with Pandas for database management, scikit-learn for implementing Machine Learning algorithms and matplotlib for presenting the results.
+I have also tested many minor algorithms for simpler problems.

 #### Haskell
 It was the main language used for a Functional Analysis course I took in 2014.
 Even though I haven´t used for a year, I enjoyed how similar it is to math (i.e. the mindset of writing functions only and using list comprehensions the same way we do in math).